Olenaza/motoprostir-api/README.md

-To login to the container as bash console: docker-compose run --rm api bash
+To login to the container as bash console: docker-compose run --rm web bash

 To access the PostgreSQL command line terminal through Docker: